-At Watchfield, we are aware that there is a significant amount of information in the public domain around Covid-19 which may cause parents and carers to feel anxious about allowing their child to return to school.
-Hopefully, the information contained within this overall section of the website, alongside the direct communication that has already been issued prior to pupils' return for this academic year, will go some way towards reassuring you of the measures that have been put in place to keep the school community as safe as possible as we move forward into the Autumn Term.
+At Watchfield, we are aware that there is a significant amount of information in the public domain around Covid-19 which may cause parents and carers to feel anxious about allowing their child to return to school this September.
+Hopefully, the information contained within this overall section of the website, alongside the direct communication that has already been issued prior to pupils' return for this academic year, will go some way towards reassuring you of the measures that have been put in place to continue keep the school community as safe as possible as we move forward into the Autumn Term.

 In addition, please see below for some answers to frequently asked questions from parents: